pragtich/pragtich.github.com-nanoc/content/blog/kippycam/Adding an I2C interface to the TL-WR703N.md

 ---
 title: Adding an I2C interface to the TL-WR703N
 kind: article
-category: Computer stuff
+category: Kippycam
 created_at: 15 Aug 2012
+indeximage: index-i2c.jpg
-summary: I had the wireless router to show the webcam images for the 'kippycam'.
+summary: "I had the wireless router to show the webcam images for the 'kippycam'.
 Some discussions in the openwrt forms showed, that there are several spare GPIO pins on its chip.
 So: there is a chance to do all kinds of hardware control.
 This rekindled some childhood enthusiasm for electronics that I had nearly forgotten.
-So, how did I add hardware control (specifically, the I2C interface) to the TL-WR703N?
+So, how did I add hardware control (specifically, the I2C interface) to the TL-WR703N?"
 ---
 # The goal #